 The 2020/2021 re-launch of the App, also includes an updated Checklist and Sanctions filter tool (formerly known as "Analogy finder") and a new "User guide" section (which outlines the various sections and explains the main concepts used throughout the App).

 UN SanctionsApp, previously known as SanctionsApp, was developed at the Graduate Institute, Geneva, with the support of the Swiss Federal Department of Foreign Affairs.

 Version 1.0 (June 2013) was produced by the TSC's co-directors, Thomas Biersteker and Sue Eckert, and by Marcos Tourinho and Zuzana Hudáková, with extensive assistance from Cecilia Cannon.
 The App was designed and programmed by Colaco SA.

-The empirical content of SanctionsApp is updated on a regular basis by Thomas Biersteker, Zuzana Hudáková, and Marcos Tourinho.
-The assessments of effectiveness in Version 5.0 date from July 2018.
+The empirical content of UN SanctionsApp is updated on a regular basis by Thomas Biersteker, Zuzana Hudáková, and Marcos Tourinho.
+The assessments of effectiveness in Version 6.0 date from August 2020.
 In the past, content updates have been self-financed.
 The Government of Switzerland is providing financial support for the updates of the App between 2020 and 2023.